haagahelia/mobilecourse/docs/React Native/debugging.md

 ---
 ### Errors & Warnings

-- Fatal errors in the React Native are shown using the red box.
+- Fatal errors in the React Native are visually indicated through a red box.
 Read the error message carefully.
 The reason for an error is shown there with the reference to your source code.
+You can also see the error message in your terminal.

 ![w:220 bg right](img/error.png)

-- React Native warnings are shown using the yellow box.
+- Warnings in React Native are displayed using a yellow box.

 ![w:220 bg right](img/warning.png)
 - You can also generate your own errors and warnings by using `console.error` or `console.warn`.